 - William O’Brien State Park in Washington County

 If you have young children, maybe you’ll want a paved trail for strollers, though.
-In that case, almost every park listed on TCO will work for you!
+In that case, almost every park listed on Twin Cities Outdoors will work for you!

 Make a day of it